Article Shortcut

 Close-up →

-Hence I directed the research towards both how users source information and how users decide based on the information on their mobile phone.
+Hoping to understand the difference between sourcing information from desktop versus mobile, I directed the research towards both how users source information and how users decide based on the information on their mobile phone.

-Walk me through the last time you source crypto-related information.
+Walk me through the last time you source crypto-related information

 What are the frustrations experience while sourcing information from your phone